nynkelys/notes/notes/Notes.md

     @media screen and (max-width:499px) { display:none }

-2. No more tables (transpose)
-    Position redundant elements way off grid (`-9999`)
+2. No more tables (transpose): Position redundant elements way off grid (`-9999`)

-3. Contained scrolling
-    In CSS of table, add `overflow-x:auto`
+3. Contained scrolling: In CSS of table, add `overflow-x:auto`

 ##### Fonts
 Measure +- 65 characters per line (see Ellipsis... for smaller viewports) with size 16px and line height 1.2em.

 ##### Images
-Use relative sizes to avoid overflowing; use picture element for art direction (different sources with media matches);
+* Use relative sizes to avoid overflowing;
+* use picture element for art direction (different sources with media matches);
-inside picture element, use srcset attribute for high DPI devices; use sizes attribute and media queries to specify size.
+* inside picture element, use srcset attribute for high DPI devices;
+* use sizes attribute and media queries to specify size.

 _Use media queries to change what image is used at what viewport width.
 Note that sometimes it's better to just not show images when viewport is small._

 ---

 [*] Block versus inline
-__Block level content__ takes up all horizontal space it gets, no matter how much the content needs.
+* __Block level content__ takes up all horizontal space it gets, no matter how much the content needs.
-__Inline level content__ takes only the space its content needs to fit in (content determines properties).
+* __Inline level content__ takes only the space its content needs to fit in (content determines properties).
 Inline normally does not accept width, height, top/botton margin properties.

 ---